Roof Repair Guide

 Can you repair a roof valley?

 Then you will need to carefully fit new flashing over the valley connection and fix it into position using concrete or mechanical fixings.
-The type of connection needed will depend on the type of roof valley that you have.
+The type of connection needed will depend on your roof valley.

 Should I repair or replace a conservatory roof?